Take a Weekend Motorcycle Trip Along California’s Central Coast

-Jump start the riding season with a California motorcycle trip along the Pacific Coast Highway 101.
+Jump start the riding season with a west coast motorcycle trip along the Pacific Coast Highway 101.

-No weekend motorcycle trip through Santa Barbara County and the Central Coast is complete without a stopover in Santa Maria Valley – consider it the perfect home base.
+No weekend motorcycle trip in California is complete without a stopover in Santa Maria Valley – consider it the perfect home base.
 Our region is home to more than 30 wineries, 24 hiking trails, 15 beaches and more – all within a 30-minute ride.
 On your next west coast motorcycle trip, don’t miss these must-sees in and around Santa Maria Valley.

 Taste your way through the local breweries